ShufflePerson/Blog/src/content/blog/geforce-now-bypass.md

 tags: ["Reverse Engineering", "Geforce Now", "Injection", "Windows"]
 ---

-### Escaping the Stream: How I Bypassed GeForce Now's Security to Run Custom Apps
+### How I Bypassed GeForce Now's Security to Run Custom Apps

 **Posted:** December 2025

 **Tags:** #ReverseEngineering, #GeForceNow, #ExploitDev, #MemoryInjection, #SandboxEscape

 So, GeForce Now is great for gaming, but underneath the stream, it's a digital fortress.
 Most people think it just has a basic anti-cheat, but that's not even close.
 GFN runs one of the most hardened consumer sandboxes I've ever seen, designed with one goal: the user should only ever be able to play the game.
 Nothing else.
 This is the story of how I found a crack in that fortress and blew the doors open.